 The Osprey Kestrel 38, with its integrated rain cover, is a good choice if you might encounter some rain.

-Overall, if you’re looking for a versatile, durable, and comfortable backpack that’s perfect for day hiking, the Osprey needs to be on your radar.
+Overall, if you’re looking for a versatile, durable, and comfortable backpack that’s perfect for various outdoor activities, the Osprey needs to be on your radar.

 Features and Benefits